 While returning to Cape Coast, I pondered on effective ways to improve students mapping efforts and contributions to OSM.
 By this, students still expressed their interest in mapping various local communities since data in that part of the country was mostly unavailable.
 While working with students to achieve this task, disruption of the academic calendar due to emergence of COVID-19 haltered students gathering including YouthMappers mapathons.
 As a way of keeping students engaged, I have successfully organized two virtual mapathons in an attempt to map key hotspot zones in Ghana.
 The inclusion of Rebecca Firth and Chad Blevin’s as key speakers in these virtual mapathon saw the addition of 8,000 buildings and moved Ghana to the top spot among the highest contributing countries to OpenStreetMap.
 I am excited to see how far I have come and would write another blog to highlight the challenges I endured in my capacity as a Regional Ambassador.

-for our first virtual mapathon
+first virtual mapathon